FrankFK/FrankFK.github.io/_posts/2024-03-09-hexafour-09-define-methods.md

 }
 ```

 The code is now so simple and self-explanatory that it no longer requires any comments.

+### The bottom line

-We have turned a main method that was over 50 lines long and hard to understand into a method that can be understood immediately.
+By using methods, we have turned a program that was over 50 lines long and hard to understand into a program that can be understood immediately.
 There is no longer a spaghetti code.

-### The bottom line

-...
+You have probably already written a program with spaghetti code.
+Make it easier to read by using methods, and also try to adhere to the rule that the values of the method parameters are not changed.

-If you still don't find the main method beautiful enough, you can take a look at how to define [extension methods](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) in C#.
+If you still don't find the main method at the end of this post beautiful enough, you can take a look at how to define [extension methods](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) in C#.
 This allows you to make the main method look like this:

 ```csharp
 public static void WoopecMain()